Devi Upanishad: Who is the Goddess?

 The Devi Upanishad opens with a gathering of gods, who ask, "Great Goddess, who are you?"

 The Devi asserts that she is Svarupini – identical in form to – Brahman.
 In verses 2 and 3, states Thomas B. Coburn, Devi explains her forms of nirguna (without attributes) and saguna (with attributes), the true being (Sat), the consciousness (Citta) and the bliss (Anand).

-The verses 2 and 3 further assert that she is the universe, the Prakrti (nature) and Purusha (consciousness), the knowledge and ignorance, Brahman and Non-Brahman, the Vedas and whatever is different from it, "the unborn and the born, I am below, above and around".
+Verses 2 and 3 further assert that she is the universe, the Prakrti (nature) and Purusha (consciousness), the knowledge and ignorance, Brahman and Non-Brahman, the Vedas and whatever is different from it, "the unborn and the born, I am below, above and around".

 In verses 4 and 5, the Devi Upanishad mirrors the opening verses of the Devi sukta hymn of the Rigveda.

 The first five verses of the Devi Upanishad resonate with ideas from the Mahanarayana Upanishad and the Shvetashvatara Upanishad.
 There, states June McDaniel – a Professor of Religious Studies, the ideas of metaphysical reality called Brahman is in "everything below, around and above is her own personification".

 After suggesting in the first six verses that she is identical with Mahadevi, Durga, Kali, Mahalakshmi, Vaishnavi, Saraswati and all goddesses, Devi asserts that it is she to whom the oblations of any Yajna (fire rituals) reach.
 In verse 7, with a hymn structure resonating with the Gayatri Mantra, the Devi states, that one who knows "my essence in the water of the inner sea", attains her.